Glossary of employee benefits and healthcare terms

 For more information, see our guide.

-Full-insured health plan
+Fully-insured health plan

 A fully-insured health plan is a traditional route of insuring employees.
-Employers pay a fixed premium to an insurance company for the employees that are enrolled in a health plan, and the company covers those employees’ medical claim expenses.
+Employers pay a fixed premium to an insurance company for the employees who are enrolled in a health plan, and the company covers those employees’ medical claim expenses.

 Fully-insured health plans offer financial predictability, making them an attractive benefit option for employees.
 However, they can come with higher taxes, possible rate hikes, and tough carrier negotiations.